Peter Birkett: Career

 Leaving school at the age of 16, he served a 5-year engineering apprenticeship attending college on a day-release basis, studying for engineering qualifications.
 Birkett started as an engineer in Clugston Engineer, Scunthorpe.
 On completion of his apprenticeship, he travelled to Australia to further and broaden his skills as a qualified engineer.
-In Australia he worked for Babcock's & Wilcox and Kilpatrick Green before being made redundant due to a recession in Sydney, Australia.
+In Australia he worked for Babcock & Wilcox and Kilpatrick Green before being made redundant due to a recession in Sydney, Australia.
 As a result of redundancy Birkett chose a change of career securing a position as a wine salesman at Pieroth French Wines, selling French wine to Australians.
 During his time as an engineer and selling wine, he found his passion in working with and teaching people.
 Upon returning to England, he trained as a teacher by Huddersfield Polytechnic.
 His first teaching appointment was at Basingstoke College of Technology in 1985 where he stayed after two promotions until 1996.
 He was then promoted to the position as Director of Technology and then Assistant Principal at Bristol College, Bristol, until he joined The Sheffield College as Vice Principal in 2002.

 Birkett made history breaking new ground in 2007 when he became the first FE College Principal in the UK to be given approval by the then Labour Government to sponsor two underperforming schools and create a college led federation, Barnfield College.
 Birkett also in 2007 led the college through an outstanding OFSTED inspection, reaffirmed Beacon Status.
 Barnfield College was the largest college in Bedfordshire and Luton with a wide range of vocational courses and career opportunities, rated among the top 5% of colleges nationally by Ofsted and in 2003 became the first FE college to earn Beacon status.
 Under his management, Barnfield success rate was 94%, and the two previously failing secondary schools were rated number one and number three in Luton.
 The federation has been awarded as Best School Operator nationally in 2013 and shortlisted for School Operator – Academy Chain in the Education Investor Awards 2013.
 Today, over 45 colleges have adopted this model nationally.

 In September 2013, Barnfield Federation was questioned by both the Skills Funding Agency (SFA) and the Education Funding Agency (EFA) into the alleged funding of "ghost learners" and financial mismanagement at Barnfield Federation.
 In the published findings from their investigations, they stated that they did not find any expenditure that would be considered profligate, although some academy expenditure is considered irregular and improper such as annual staff recognition event, expensive gift and ornaments for staff.
 Salary and bonus of CEO and senior management are also stated as inappropriate without governor oversight.
 Birkett was considered highest paid further education head in the country.
 Against the wishes of the Board Birkett resigned as CEO of the federation after signing a compromise agreement that protected both parties interests.